klas/secupay-laravel/README.md

 ## Error Reporting & Logging

 - **Structured Error Responses**: All API errors return a consistent JSON structure with proper HTTP status codes
-- **Detailed Logging**: Application errors are logged with detailed context information using Monolog
+- **Detailed Logging**: Application errors are logged with detailed context information
 - **Exception Handling**: Custom exception handlers capture and report errors appropriately
-- **Monitoring**: Integration with monitoring systems for real-time error alerting
-- **Audit Trail**: Critical operations are logged with user information for audit purposes

 ## Coding Style & Standards

 - **Code Style**: The codebase adheres to the PSR-12 coding standard.
 Compliance is automatically enforced using Laravel Pint.
 - **Modern PHP**: The project leverages modern PHP 8.x features, including strict type declarations for properties, parameters, and return types.
 This enhances code reliability and clarity.
-- **Self-Documenting Code**: The code is written to be self-explanatory, using clear and descriptive naming for classes, methods, and variables.
-This approach avoids the verbosity of PHPDoc blocks and relies on the language's type system for documentation.
+- **Self-Documenting Code**: **The code is written to be self-explanatory, using clear and descriptive naming for classes, methods, and variables.
+This approach avoids the verbosity of PHPDoc blocks and relies on the language's type system for documentation.**
-- **Automated Testing**: The project has a comprehensive test suite using Codeception and PHPUnit to ensure code quality and reliability.
+- **Automated Testing**: The project has a comprehensive test suite using Laravel PHPUnit integration to ensure code quality and reliability.
 - **Dependency Management**: PHP dependencies are managed using Composer.

 ## Getting Started